 There are some opportunities for nesting birds in the trees, hedgerows and scrub within the site.
-As all species of birds receive general protection whilst nesting any clearance of trees, hedgerows or scrub will be undertaken outside the breeding season (between March and the end of July), and checks can be made for nesting birds by an ecologist immediately prior to removal.
+As all species of birds receive general protection whilst nesting any clearance of trees, hedgerows or scrub will be undertaken outside the breeding season (between March and the end of July), and checks will be made for nesting birds by a chartered ecologist prior to works involving removal (in whole or part) of any hedgerows, trees or scrub.
+Where nesting birds are found they will not be disturbed until the nest has been naturally abandoned.

-As part of the Construction, site hoarding will be erected as shown on the red line drawing above to prevent unauthorised access to animals into the site.
+As part of the Construction, site fencing will be erected as shown on the red line drawing above to prevent unauthorised access to animals into the site.

-The hoarding will also exclude a large number of trees, their canopies and their Root Protection Areas from the construction zones
+The fencing will also exclude a large number of trees, their canopies and their Root Protection Areas from the construction zones